dabeaz/curio/docs/reference.rst

    when used in combination with the ``wait=any`` or ``wait=object`` options to ``TaskGroup()``.

+.. attribute:: TaskGroup.result

+   The result of the first task that completed.
+Access may raise an exception if the task exited with an exception.
+The same as accessing ``TaskGroup.completed.result``.

+.. attribute:: TaskGroup.results

+   A list of all results returned by tasks created in the group.
+These results are ordered by task id.
+May raise an exception if any task exited with an exception.

+.. attribute:: TaskGroup.tasks

+   A list of all tasks actively tracked by the group.
+Can be useful in determining task status after a task group has been joined.

 The preferred way to use a ``TaskGroup`` is as a context manager.
 This forces a lifetime on all of the contained tasks.
 Specifically, it is guaranteed that